krizzsk/testphpprojc/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

-= 1.7.2 =
-* Adds a compatibility with the upcoming version of the SearchWP Modal Search Form plugin.
-* Fixes an issue with a legacy version of the SearchWP plugin.

-= 1.7.1 =
-* Fixes the translations of the plugin.

-= 1.7.0 =
-* Adds new Settings admin page to control the behavior of the plugin easier.
-* Introduces significant code refactoring to improve performance.

-= 1.6.3 =
-* Improves sanitization of the 'swpengine' search field argument.
-* Standardizes direct access restrictions in classes throughout the plugin.

-= 1.6.2 =
-* Limits the arguments passed to the query when used with the WordPress native search.

 = 1.6.1 =
 * Fixes PHP Notice introduced in 1.6.0